Compy/buildingterry/README.md

 A short Introduction to Computer Graphics, focused on 3d render, can be find here: http://people.csail.mit.edu/fredo/Depiction/1_Introduction/reviewGraphics.pdf

-Once that you get used to the basics of 3D Computer Graphics, it's important to understant how unity handle these elements.
-This is what makes Unity be so useful!
+After you learn the basics of 3D Computer Graphics, it's important to understant how Unity3d handle these elements.
+This is what makes Unity so useful!
 One that programmed 3D Graphics using OpenGL, knows how hard can be implemment what we has been disccussed so far.
 This is a good incentive for the beginners learn how to use them, becouse not long ago, people had to code such abstract concepts.
-Instead this painfull process, Unity provides a drag-and-drop interface that make things way easier to develop, but you still need a clear understand about how it manage projects, views, objects,... before we move on.
+Now, with Unity3d, we have a drag-and-drop interface that make things way easier to develop, but you still need a clear understand about how it manage projects, views, objects,... before we move on.

 A good reference to get familiar with Unity is the following video and the official documentation: